pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 SomeClass(user): F
 {% endhighlight %}

+Side note: if `A` were to only appear on the left side, then `A` would be a Phantom type.
+We aren't covering those in this article though, so lets ignore them.

-Now lets expand it.
-Beware, this expansion isn't as clean as the previous ones:
+Like above, lets now expand it.
+Beware, this expansion isn't as clean as the previous one:

 {% highlight scala %}
 sealed trait Existential {